Cravtec/clinic/README.md

 # load dummy data into database for better experience
 python manage.py loaddata fixtures.json

-# to create your superuser
+# to create your superuser run
 python  manage.py createsuperuser

 # and at last start django server